On this page you can read an introduction to our funding, about our criteria and about our decision making process.

 We aim to provide you with the right information to help you decide whether our funding opportunities are right for you, to enable you to make the strongest application and to help you prioritise your time.
 If you have any questions once you have read the guidance, please email us at firstname.lastname@example.org.

 All of our funding opportunities involve at least a two-stage process of longlisting and shortlisting, followed by either a decision by an expert panel, interviews with applicants and/or decision at one of four annual board meetings.
-We draw on the expertise of independent Artist Advisors to inform our decision-making and tailor each process to the funding opportunity.
+We also draw on the expertise of independent Artist Advisors to inform our decision-making and tailor each process to the funding opportunity.
+Artist Advisers may in some cases also sit on our expert selection panels, alongside other invited specialists.

 The Jerwood Arts team has specialist knowledge in key areas and are involved at different stages of the selection and decision-making process, appropriate to the funding opportunity.
 Our Trustees make the final decision for the Development Programme Fund, and oversee all Jerwood New Work Fund decisions.